gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

 | body | [AppSupportedCurrency](#AppSupportedCurrency) | yes | Request body |

-Use this API to add and edit the currencies supported in the application.
+Modify currency configuration settings for the application.
+Add and edit the currencies supported in the application.
 Initially, INR will be enabled by default.

 *Returned Response:*